The Man Who Invented Christmas (film): Plot

-However, Charles is unable to believe that a man as cruel and cold as Scrooge could change.
-He rejects the notion but it continues to haunt him in the form of writer's block.
-Charles' relationship with his family and friends increasingly strains as he struggles with Scrooge's ending and his debts mount, until he sends both his parents and Tara out of the house in a fit of rage.
-The next morning, he regrets dismissing Tara, but is unable to find and rehire her.
-His wife, Catherine Dickens, tearfully confronts Charles over his recklessness and instability, and admits that she believes that he puts his work before his own family.
+However, Charles finds it difficult to accept that a man as cruel and cold as Scrooge could undergo transformation.
+He rejects the idea, yet it continues to trouble him, manifesting as writer’s block.
+As he struggles with resolving Scrooge’s ending, his relationships with family and friends become increasingly strained, while his debts continue to grow.

+Finally Charles sends both his parents and Tara out of the house in a fit of rage.
+The next morning, he regrets dismissing her, but is unable to find and rehire her.
+His wife, Catherine Dickens (Morfydd Clark), tearfully confronts Charles over his recklessness and instability, and admits that she believes that he puts his work before his own family.

 It is revealed that much of Charles' animosity toward his father stems from his childhood trauma of laboring in a blacking factory after his family was taken to debtors' prison, all due to John Dickens' failure to pay his debts.

-Returning to the long-abandoned factory, Charles is forced to confront his own insecurities through Scrooge.
-Charles realizes that his story should be one of redemption and races home to finish his manuscript.
-As he is about to leave his home to submit it to his printer, he finds that Tara has come to return a book that he had lent her, and he apologizes for his angry outburst and invites her back to the household.
+Charles returns to the long-abandoned factory, where he confronts his own insecurities through the figure of Scrooge.
+Realizing that the story must center on redemption, he races home to complete the manuscript.
+As he prepares to deliver it to the printer, Tara arrives to return a book he had lent her; Charles apologizes for his earlier outburst and invites her back into the household.

-His wife suggests that he do the same with his father, who is about to board a train to leave London.
-He does so and, after reconnecting with his family, submits the manuscript in time for publishing before Christmas.
+At his wife’s suggestion, Charles also reconciles with his father, who is preparing to leave London.
+After reuniting with his family, he submits the manuscript in time for publication before Christmas.

-The Dickens family celebrates the holiday, while a text epilogue explains the overnight success of A Christmas Carol and its lasting impact on the Christmas holiday.
+The Dickens family celebrates the holiday, and a closing text notes the overnight success of A Christmas Carol and its enduring influence on Christmas traditions.